KarelZa/Processing/AlienBreaker/readme.txt

 AlienBreaker - simple MiniGame based on popular Brick breaker game

 - Project is build in processing language (Java-like syntax)
-- Project was created for assessment at University

 How to use:
 1. You need to download Processing IDE